bionetslab/grn-benchmark/src/DiffCorr/README.md

 <!-- DOWNSTREAM ANALYSIS -->
 ## Downstream Analysis
-To find relationships between genes or metabolites, identify modules or clusters of co-expressed genes/metabolites, and elucidate potential biological processes or pathways involved in the studied systems, downstream analysis was performed on three different datasets
+To find relationships between molecules, identify highly differentially correlated molecules and elucidate potential biological processes or pathways involved in the studied systems.
+To exhibit this,  downstream analysis was performed on the reference dataset, Machrophages and CD_8 T-Cells

-1. Golub
-2. Leaf and Flower Samples
-3. Macrophages and T-cells

 See [here](https://github.com/bionetslab/grn-benchmark/blob/main/src/DiffCorr/Downstream.md),for exhaustive notes on the downstream analysis performed.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>